critmcdonald/javascript-charts/03_javascript.md

       ]);
 ```

-* Starting on the first line, we are creating a javascript variable called `data`, and then we are defining `data` to a new `DataTable` from the `google.visualization` library.
+* Starting on the first line, we are creating a javascript variable called `data`, and then we say that variable hold a new `DataTable` from the `google.visualization` library.
-* Now that we have `data`, the next line says let's add a Column to it.
+* Now that we have defined `data` as a `DataTable`, the next line says let's add a Column to it.
 The data type is 'string' and we are labeling it 'Topping'.
 This is the first column of our table.
 * The next adds another column of numbers, and we are labeling it 'Amount'.
-This is the second column of our table.
+We have defined the second column of our table.
-* Lastly, we are adding rows, and we are adding four of them.
+* Lastly, we are adding rows of content to the table, and we are adding four rows of them.
 Inside of those rows, we define the 'Topping' and number for the 'Amount', based on their order.

 You can envision our datatable `data` looking like this: